Zbee-/Shrink-a-link/README.md

     $root_url = "http://**YOUR SITE**.com";
       //The root url of your installment of S-a-L (No trailing slash)
       //Default: "http://**YOUR SITE**.com"

+    $char_string  =   "abcdefghijklmnopqrstuvwxyz0123456789";
+      //The selection of characters that a shrink comes from (note: S-a-L does not currently recognize capitilization)
+      //Default: "abcdefghijklmnopqrstuvwxyz0123456789"
 ?>
 ````